Umuzi-org/ACN-syllabus/content/topics/clean-code/python/_index.md

 title: Clean Code for Python
 ---

-Please bookmark this page.
-If you submit a project and the code is not clean then you will be asked to go clean up your work.
-This isn't all going to make 100% perfect sense to you right now, but as you move forward in your course more and more will make sense.
 ## Tabs or Spaces

 Python is about whitespace and if you are working on a team then your whitespace better line up otherwise you'll just make errors.